Off Peak Saver 3 Rate tariff - Terms & conditions

 52 Horseferry Road

-13.1 You must keep the card, key or token we give you safe and undamaged.
-If you do not, you may have to pay the reasonable costs of replacing it.
+13.1 You must keep the card, key or token we give you safe.
+If it gets lost or damaged, you might have to pay the reasonable costs of replacing it.

 13.2 You must